The club meets from September to March. on the second Thursday in the month. in the Village Hall.at 7.30pm with speakers on various subjects.

 As usual it was wonderful to see the work of the children from Middle Rasen Primary School - theme - Shakespeare, and also the exhibits from Middle Rasen Rainbows.
 Thank you all.

 July 10th - 14th - Middle Rasen Wheelbarrow competition

 Saturday 22nd July - Middle Rasen & District Horticultural Society's 75th Annual Show at Middle Rasen Village Hall

 GRAND COFFEE MORNING

-Middle Rasen & District Horticultural Society have organised a Grand Coffee Morning to be held in Middle Rasen Methodist Chapel Schoolroom on SATURDAY MARCH 25th from 10.00 - 12.00.
-Entry will be £ 1 to include coffee, tea and biscuits.
-Proceeds will go towards putting on the Annual Show on Saturday July 22nd May Bennett
+Middle Rasen & District Horticultural Society organised a Grand Coffee Morning in Middle Rasen Methodist Chapel Schoolroom in March.
+Proceeds go towards the Annual Show on Saturday July 22nd May Bennett

 Gardening tips from Community Spirit by John & May Bennett

 Take cuttings from healthy new growth, with no flower buds forming.